isomerpages/moe-regentsec/_self-directed-learners/Overseas Learning Journey.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Overseas Learning Journey/OLJ 2024/OLJ2024_HoChiMinhCity_5.jpg">
 </div>
 <p></p>
-<p>However, the highlight of the day was the visit to the Agriculture</p>
+<p>However, the highlight of the day was the visit to the Agriculture Village
-<p>Village where students participated in a farm-to-table dining experience
-where they prepared their own lunch, something new for all of them.
+where students participated in a farm-to-table dining experience where they prepared their own lunch, something new for all of them.
 The group also made time to visit and interact with children from the Masion Chance Orphanage and Nguyen Gia Thieu Secondary School.
 There, students not only exchanged performances to learn more about oneanother’s culture, but also spent time taking part in group activities together, including teaching common conversational English Language phrases to the children.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Overseas Learning Journey/OLJ 2024/OLJ2024_HoChiMinhCity_6.jpg">
 </div>